mrciolino/wiki-backup/organizations.md

 - Gothriathon and the Cliffs of Dover Region
 - Fortress of the Vampire Tyrant (at war with the Samurai)
 - Centaur Tribe (Outside Helares)
-- Astral Dwarves Clans
+- Astral Dwarf Clans
 - Kingdom of Kaltrosar

 # Religious Groups
-- Clerics of naracus
+- Narascene Clerics
 - Cult of Wegate (worship Ryan-spoops)
 - Paladin Order of Spoops
 - Inevitables